ajaykbolla/Demand-Forecasting-and-Inventory-Optimization/README.md

 PROBLEM STATEMENT

 In the world of supply chain management, accurately predicting future demand and optimizing inventory levels are critical for efficient operations and customer satisfaction.
+As a data analyst , I was tasked with predicting the sales of the product in the future and find the optimum level of stock to prevent over stocking and understocking.

+Process Overview

+## Data

 The provided dataset contains historical data related to a specific product (Product_ID: P1) over a period of time.
 The data includes information on the date, product demand, and current inventory levels.
 This dataset serves as the foundation for analyzing demand forecasting and inventory optimization techniques.

+## Table of Contents

 Your task is to: